ceph/ceph/doc/dev/osd_internals/erasure_coding/pgbackend.rst

 Recovery
 --------

-See `Issue #5857`_.
 The logic for recovering an object depends on the backend.
 With the current replicated strategy, we first pull the object replica to the primary and then concurrently push it out to the replicas.
 With the erasure coded strategy, we probably want to read the